mulesoft-assets/template-sfdc2sap-opportunity-aggregation/README.md

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets Opportunities from Salesforce and Sales Orders from SAP, compares by the name and generates a CSV file which shows Opportunity in Salesforce, Sales Order in SAP, and opportunities from Salesforce and matching SAP.
+As implemented, it gets Opportunities from Salesforce and Sales Orders from SAP, compares by the name, and generates a CSV file which shows Opportunity in Salesforce, Sales Order in SAP, and opportunities from Salesforce and matchhing SAP.
 The report is then e-mailed to a configured group of e-mail addresses.

 # Considerations <a name="considerations"/>